Peanut Butter Cheeseburger + Fried Egg

 I’m pretty sure peanut butter hamburgers have a similar story.
 Two things that come from two different places manage to come together to make something that, in the end, makes perfect sense.
 You might be concerned.
 Perhaps you think I’m trying to trick you into trying something for a TV show featuring crazy food.
 Please believe me when I say that this combination of peanut butter, ground beef, and a fried egg is nothing short of wonderful.

-Here’s the best way to think about it: peanut sauce is often made with peanut butter.
+Here’s the best way to think about it: Asian peanut sauce is made with peanut butter.
 Then, chicken or beef are dipped into it making a delicious dish from south Asia.
 So really this isn’t that weird.

 I had my first peanut butter burger at a little restaurant called T-Bock’s in our college town of Decorah.
 All of my friends knew exactly what it was.
 One of them ordered the peanut burger topped with a fried egg and the restaurant eventually named after him, calling it the “Gilmore”.